-- Printing of packaging and labelling for all kinds of industries.
+- Printing of packaging and labelling jobs, for all kinds of industries.

 - Electronic and print media packages that offer complete marketing solutions for companies and clients.

 Employers in the printing world range from small businesses to large companies, all of which will offer a variety of services, based on their size.
-You could work for:
+You could find jobs in:

 - Small print business or high street print shops that provide a fast turn-around service for short-run products, such as flyers, letterheads, and business cards.
 Origination, printing, and finishing are all done on-site.